 Installation, design, and troubleshooting of hydraulic systems found on recreational and commercial vessels.
 These systems are used for stabilization, davits, lifting cranes, steering, and accessory drive equipment.
-Prerequisite: MT 132.
+Prerequisite: MT 132 with a "C" or higher.

 MUSC 100 Music Fundamentals (5)